Algor-Fernand/NestJs/README.md

 # NESTJS

-This repository will be used for learning purpose, read me in each lesson direcrory contain a summary of what I learnt through that particular lesson.
+This repository will be used for learning purposes, read me in each lesson directory containing a summary of what I learned through that particular lesson.
 <Happy coding/> 🤗

 ## TECH STACK